n123git/yw-cond/README.md

 * `READ_LITERAL` - this defines a 4-byte, little-endian literal value called `COMPARISON_VALUE`.
 * `READ_MEMORY` - this pulls a value from memory using 4-byte `RESOURCE_ID`s, with the type being defined by a 3 byte `CTYPE`.
 Common known `CTYPE`s include (but are not limited to!):
-* `00 06 02` - An Integer, as the system dosen't distinguish between bools and ints this is also used for boolean values.
+* `00 06 02` - An Integer, as the system doesen't distinguish between bools and ints this is also used for boolean values.
 * `00 01 00` - This is used as a Special Value, but is most likely for zero parameter functions i.e. `GetWatchRank()`.
 * `00 0A 01` - A function with one parameters - this is used for several reasons, a common example is shown below (this example checks if the player has the Item `0x12345678`:
 ```md